WBBF: Spanish-language Christian

 In 2007, a Spanish-language Christian music and talk station was launched by Totally Gospel Radio Network.
 All of the Spanish-language programming on WBBF which was initially produced by the Totally Gospel Radio Network was sold to Assemblia Iglesia, a local Hispanic ministry headed by Pastor Sam Rivera.

-When Cumulus Media switched 1270 WHLD from adult standards to CBS Sports Radio early in 2013, the company planned to move the former WHLD format to WBBF, but people in the Spanish speaking community wrote to Cumulus about the station's value to Western New York Latinos.
+When Cumulus Media switched WHLD from adult standards to CBS Sports Radio early in 2013, the company planned to move the former WHLD format to WBBF, but people in the Spanish speaking community wrote to Cumulus about the station's value to Western New York Latinos.
 The ministry's programming remained.

-The original Totally Gospel Radio Network format returned to the airwaves on WBBF in January 2016 during drive times, along with a blend of Urban Gospel and Hispanic Christian programming throughout the week.
+The original Totally Gospel Radio Network format returned to the airwaves on WBBF in January 2016, during drive times, along with a blend of urban contemporary gospel and Hispanic Christian programming throughout the week.
 Totally Gospel Network returned as the primary format on WBBF as of September 2017.

 WBBF went silent on July 16, 2019, and resumed broadcasting December 20.
 For the following 14 months, the station resumed simulcasting WHTT-FM as temporary programming, identifying itself as WBBF only in station identification.

-Classic Hip Hop
+Classic hip hop

-On February 27, 2021, WBBF dropped its simulcast with WHTT and changed the format to classic hip hop, branded as "98.9 The Vibe", with programming sourced from the co-owned Westwood One Radio Network.
+On February 27, 2021, WBBF dropped its simulcast with WHTT and flipped to classic hip-hop, branded as "98.9 The Vibe", with programming sourced from the co-owned Westwood One Radio Network.
 The 98.9 FM translator indirectly reunites the WBBF call letters with one of the frequencies it used during its time on Rochester radio.